MichiCard

-MichiCard was a voluntary program between Michigan libraries that was the first step in developing a statewide library card for the residents of Michigan.
+MichiCard was a voluntary program between Michigan libraries that intended to help develop a statewide library card for the residents of Michigan.
 The program was proposed and established by the Library of Michigan Board of Trustees' Task Force on Interdependency and Funding.
 This led the Michigan state legislature to approve funding in 1989 for the MichiCard program.
 The program was established as a universal program for statewide access to the large network of resources throughout the state in local libraries where residents from another community may not be able access these resources otherwise.
 The program is coordinated by the Library of Michigan.
 The program is a form of interlibrary loan which allows the patron to visit another library and check out material directly from another library in another community from which they live.

 Current program

 MichiCard was discontinued in December 2013 due to decrease in amount of use and the greater functionality offered to libraries through the Michigan eLibrary's MeLCat statewide resource sharing program.
 In the early years of the Michicard program the Library of Michigan provided reimbursement funds for lost materials.
 Over time this funding ended and the support of the MeLCat program increased and also provided funding for lost materials.